 The following units and symbols are normally used for expressing the most commonly used quantities associated with water vapour in the atmosphere:

-(a) Mixing ratio r and specific humidity q (in kg kg–1);
+(a) Mixing ratio r and specific humidity q (dimensionless quotient of masses, in kilogrammes per kilogrammes, kg kg–1);

-(b) Vapour pressure in air e’, e’w, e’i and pressure p (in hPa );
+(b) Vapour pressure in air e’, e’w, e’i and pressure p (in units of pressure, such as hectopascals, hPa );

-() Temperature t, wet-bulb temperature tw, dewpoint temperature td, and frost-point temperature tf (in °C);
+(c) Temperature t, wet-bulb temperature tw, dewpoint temperature td, and frost-point temperature tf (in degrees Celsius, °C);

-() Temperature T, wet-bulb temperature Tw, dewpoint temperature Td, and frost-point temperature Tf (in K);
+(d) Temperature T, wet-bulb temperature Tw, dewpoint temperature Td, and frost-point temperature Tf (in kelvins, K, as used for certain humidity calculations, and for expressing differences, rather than for general expression of humidity values);

-(e) Relative humidity U (in %)
+(e) Relative humidity U (in percent, %.
+The alternative symbol, %rh, is also often used to avoid confusion with other percentages.
+It is used throughout this chapter.)

 4.1.3 Meteorological requirements